evadecker/eva.town/src/content/work/2012/freelance/index.md

     poster: video/design-is-poster.png
 ---

-I work solo with teams of all sizes on product design and front-end engineering (plus occasional branding and illustration).
-I love pairing with orgs in civic tech, social justice, art, and gaming.
-If you want to work together, [send me an email](mailto:hey@evadecker.com).
+I work solo with teams of all sizes on [design](/design) and front-end engineering (plus occasional branding and illustration).
+I love pairing with orgs in [civic tech](/posts/boundaries-map), social justice, art, and gaming.
+[Send me an email](mailto:hey@evadecker.com) and let's make something great.